 I’d like to support this project.

 The Huntington is adding to its renowned Japanese Garden a 320-year-old house from Marugame, Japan.
-The well-preserved structure is an exquisite example of a working magistrate's residence that once served as the center of village life and home to generations of the same family.
-The project is expected to be completed in fall 2022.
+The well-preserved structure is an exquisite example of a working magistrate’s residence that once served as the center of village life and home to generations of the same family.
+The project is expected to be completed in the latter part of 2023.